 Systems using ZFS as a root filesystem are booted with a kernel and initrd image stored on the 512 MB EFI System Partition.
-For legacy BIOS systems, grub is used, for EFI systems systemd-boot is used.
+For legacy BIOS systems, and EFI systems with Secure Boot enabled, grub is used, for EFI systems without Secure Boot, systemd-boot is used.
 Both are installed and configured to point to the ESPs.